 Near the Sun the corona behaves as a static atmosphere, but once away it gradually accelerates with increasing distance to speeds of hundreds of kilometres per second.
-The gas particles take about nine days to travel the 150,000,000km to the Earth, carrying with them a magnetic field (because the gas is ionised) which assumes a spiral form due to the Sun's rotation.
+The gas particles normally take about nine days to travel the 150,000,000km to the Earth (less when there is a high-speed coronal stream and less still after a major flare), carrying with them a magnetic field (because the gas is ionised) which assumes a spiral form due to the Sun's rotation.
 It is the solar wind, rather than light pressure alone, which is responsible for comets' tails flowing away from the Sun, causing them to take on the appearance of celestial wind-socks.

 The existence of the solar wind was first detected and measured by space vehicles such as the Luniks, Mariner II and Explorer X, which showed that its speed and turbulence are related to solar activity.
 Regular measurements of solar wind velocity are now routine.
+See Fig.12.17 for a representation of Earth in the solar wind.